ncsa/sync-inventory/README.md

 ## What it does

-Each host's `role` (which playbook to run) and `env` (which git branch to source it from) live in NetBox, embedded in the `description` field of its IP Address entry by [nbmeta](../nbmeta). `sync-inventory` turns that into a working Ansible setup in four steps:
+Each host's `role` (which playbook to run) and `env` (which git branch to source it from) live in NetBox, entered there via [nbmeta](../nbmeta).

-1. **fetch-meta** — reads that metadata from NetBox and writes it out as `hosts.json`, mapping each hostname to its `env`/`role`.
-2. **pull-repo** — mirrors every branch of the Ansible playbook repo into its own directory under `repo/<branch>/`.
-Existing directories are reset hard to match the remote (any local edits or stray files are wiped), so `repo/` always reflects origin exactly.
-3. **generate-inventory** — groups hosts by `env` and writes one Ansible YAML inventory per env to `inventory/<env>.yml`, with `role` values becoming inventory groups.
-Every run first removes any inventory files left over from an env that no longer has any hosts, so the directory always reflects the current `hosts.json` exactly rather than accumulating stale files.
-A missing `hosts.json` is treated as zero hosts (an empty `inventory/`) rather than an error.
-4. **generate-playbook-commands** — for every group in every inventory, checks whether a matching playbook actually exists in that branch's checkout, and writes the valid `ansible-playbook` commands to `commands.sh` — one command per env/role pair, each logging to its own file under `logs/`.

-Ansible group names may only contain letters, digits, and underscores.
-Since `role` values come from NetBox as free-form text, any other character (a hyphen, a dot, etc.) is replaced with `_` before it's used as a group name — this avoids Ansible's `Invalid characters were found in group names` warning.
-Two roles that sanitize to the same name (e.g. `web-server` and `web_server`) are merged into a single group rather than colliding.
+`sync-inventory` turns that into a working Ansible setup, kept current
+automatically:

+1. **Pull the latest host assignments from NetBox.**
+2. **Mirror every branch** of the Ansible playbook repo, so each environment's playbooks are available locally and up to date.
+3. **Install each branch's dependencies** (roles and collections), so different branches can rely on different dependency versions without stepping on each other.
+4. **Build an Ansible inventory per environment**, complete with that environment's own variables — so real settings actually apply, and two environments with the same group name never share values by accident.
+5. **Generate the actual `ansible-playbook` commands** to run, one per environment/role, each fully self-contained (its own config, its own dependencies) so running several environments back to back never lets one leak into another.

+The end result sitting in the project directory: `commands.sh`, a plain shell script listing every command that's ready to run.
+Nothing runs automatically unless you ask it to (see [Quick guide](#quick-guide) below).

+It's built to keep working even when something's incomplete or unreachable.
-A single host with an `env` that doesn't match any real branch, or a `role` with no matching playbook, doesn't stop the run — it's reported (as an `ERROR` for a missing branch, a `WARNING` for a missing playbook) and skipped, while everything else still gets generated.
-A failure to reach NetBox or the git remote is also just a warning: the pipeline falls back to whatever `hosts.json` / `repo/` checkouts already exist on disk rather than aborting.
-All of this — routine progress and every warning/error — is quiet by default; pass `-v`/`--verbose` (on `sync-inventory` or any individual command) to see it.
+A host pointed at a branch that doesn't exist, or a role with no matching playbook, gets skipped and reported rather than stopping everything else.
+A role name with characters Ansible doesn't allow in group names gets automatically cleaned up.
+Losing the connection to NetBox or the git remote just means it falls back to whatever it already had, rather than failing outright.
+All of this reporting is quiet by default — pass `-v`/`--verbose` (on `sync-inventory` or any individual command) when you want to see it.

-`commands.sh` is generated, not run, unless you ask for it — see [Quick guide](#quick-guide) below.

 ## Install